Cambridge-Hands-On-Science/Experiments/Experiments/Chemistry/Building a Battery.md

 2. Connect the two lemons using another copper and zinc rod, connected by a wire.
 3. The LED should light up.
 If not, you may need to add more lemons to the circle.

 Try different fruits/vegetables to see which work best.
+You can compare it to water, which has fewer electrolytes and should conduct less.

 **How does it work?**
 We now have zinc as the anode: Zn --> Zn<sup>2+</sup> + 2e<sup>-</sup>